atbcb/usab-uswds/news/_posts/2024-09-25-u-s-access-board-meeting-and-webcast-october-30.md

 image_alt_text: An Access Board meeting takes place within a window on the screen of a laptop.
 featured: true
 ---
-All are welcome to attend the next meeting of the U.S. Access Board, which will be open to the public and take place virtually on **October 30** from **1:30 – 3:00 p.m.
+All are welcome to attend the next meeting of the U.S. Access Board, which will be open to the public and take place virtually on **Wednesday, October 30** from **1:30 – 3:00 p.m.
 (ET)**.
 The agenda for the meeting includes brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran.

 Members of the public may attend the meeting through the [Zoom.gov platform](https://www.zoomgov.com/j/1616536186) or by phone (listen-only mode).
 Please note that participation over Zoom will require the use of the passcode provided below.
 For further information, contact Rose Marie Bunales at [events@access-board.gov](mailto:events@access-board.gov).